Time and Temp in San Jose

 Flipper Dippers' General Meeting Change Notice!

-Given the increase in the spread of coronavirus (COVID-19) and the order of the Health Officer of the County of Santa Clara for residents to shelter at home the Club has changed General Meetings to a virtual meeting.
+Due to the impact of the coronavirus (COVID-19) the Club has changed General Meetings to a virtual meeting.

 If you are interested in joining in, send a request to: clubinfo@SJFipperDippers.com.